Avatici: Name

 They are mentioned as Au̓atilō͂n (Αὐατιλῶν; var. Αὐατικῶν) by Ptolemy (2nd c.
 AD), and an oppidum Maritima Avaticorum is documented by Pliny (1st c.
 AD) and Pomponius Mela (mid-1st c.
 AD).

 Geography

 Territory

-The Avatici dwelled near the Étang de Berre, southwest of the Saluvii, and possibly northwest of the Tricores.
+The Barrington Atlas locates their territory near the Étang de Berre, southwest of the Saluvii, and possibly northwest of the Tricores.
 Their territory stretched from the eastern part of the mouth of the Rhône river to the west of Massilia, and from the Mediterranean Sea to the Crau in the north.
 According to historian Guy Barruol, they were part of the Saluvian confederation.

 Beyond [the mouth of the Rhône] are the canals leading out of the Rhone, famous as the work of Gaius Marius whose distinguished name they bear, Lake Mastromela and the town of Maritima of the Avatici, and above are the Stony Plains, where tradition says that Hercules fought battles, the district of the Anatilii, and inland those of the Dexivates and Cavares.
 Returning to the sea we have the districts of the Tricores...

 — Pliny 1938, Naturalis Historia, 3:34.